planetlabs/planet-client-python/docs/cli-tutorial.md

 planet orders get <order-id> | planet orders create -
 ```

-Realistically you'd more likely want to
+Realistically you'd more likely want to get a previous order and then change it in some way (new id's, different
+tools, etc.).
+You can remove the 'extra' JSON fields that report on status if you'd like, but the Orders
+API will just ignore them if they are included in a request.

 ### Data